-Our affiliated reinsurance companies provide reinsurance capacity for a portion of the retained underwriting risk of OAIC and to a small number of selected MGA programs of our U.S.-based non-standard auto insurance business.
-Such reinsurance is provided through our Barbados-based reinsurance subsidiary as well as through segregated accounts of our Barbados segregated account reinsurer.
+Our affiliated reinsurance company provides reinsurance capacity for a portion of the retained underwriting risk of OAIC and to a small number of selected MGA programs underwritten by OACM.
+Such reinsurance is provided through our Barbados-based reinsurance subsidiary.

-We have assessed our overall risk appetite for underwriting risk, and have determined to participate in the U.S.-sourced non-standard auto risk on a limited basis for the foreseeable future.
+We have assessed our overall risk appetite for underwriting risk, and have determined to participate in the U.S.sourced non-standard auto risk on a limited basis for the foreseeable future.